 Of course.
 You are welcome to do so but please discuss the matter with the student team.
-While the team is not required to continue work after the course ends, they may wish to volunteer to continue.
+While the team is not required to continue work after the course ends, they may wish to continue on a volunteer basis.

 What is a Statement of Need?

-The Statement of Need (SON) provides students and faculty with an overview of your organization’s need.
-SON describes a problem that the team is to solve.
-The problem should be solvable using design-based methods (see next question).
-This will be clearly articulated in the Problem Statement component of the SON.
-However, the SON should not be prescriptive as to define an answer for the students.
+The Statement of Need (SON) provides students and faculty with an overview of your organization’s need and describes a problem that the team is to solve.
+The problem should be solvable using a multidisciplinary approach.
+This should be clearly articulated in the Project Description component of the SON.
+The SON should not be so prescriptive as to define a solution for the students.

 The Scope of the Problem should also be clearly identified.
-For example, is there a geographic area?
+For example: Is there a geographic area?
 Are there specific components the students should consider?
 Which data set to use?
-What Experts are there to interview?
+What Subject Matter Experts are there to interview?

-Sample SON format: The problem of affordable housing.
-This below sections should expand, define, and articulate the constraints of providing affordable housing, and the broader specifications of need.
+Sample SON format: The problem of climate change.
+This sections should expand, define, and articulate the constraints of providing affordable housing, and the broader specifications of need.

 Most importantly, we hope the SON can provide the students with a rich, educational challenge, and will be of value to both the students and your organization.

 - Your organization’s need: Provide context for Organization X.

 - Project description: Organization X has resources A and B, but needs C to provide for climate change.
 However, Organization X does not have resources to achieve C.